-Time: 9 am – 2 pm
+Time: 9 am – 2:30 pm

 Instructors: Heather Bruno and Suzanne Tabert

-PLEASE NOTE: This is an outdoor workshop and we will be carpooling to a higher elevation, so please be prepared for all weather.
+Location: Suzanne’s herb sanctuary near the Snoqualmie Falls area.
+Address will be given in confirmation email upon registering.
+PLEASE NOTE: This is an outdoor workshop.
+We will be carpooling to a higher elevation, so please be prepared for all weather.

 What to bring:

-- Small basket or fabric grocery bag
+- Small basket or bag

 - Camp chair